General Terms and Conditions

 14.4.
 The failure by one of the parties to assert a provision of the Contract or to request the execution of one

 of the provisions of the Contract by the other party shall in no event be interpreted as a current or future

 14.5.
 Unless stipulated otherwise in the Contract, articles 1, 8, 9, 11, 12, 14 and 15 of the General Terms and

 Conditions shall continue to apply after the end of the Contract, whatever its cause.

 ARTICLE 15: SETTLEMENT OF DISPUTES AND APPLICABLE LAW

 15.1.
 Any disputes or differences arising in connection with the Service which cannot be settled amicably shall

-be finally settled by the Courts of Tournai, Belgium.
+be finally settled by the Courts of Charleroi, Belgium.